mostmojo/log/log-2.md

 • Build website for dietary supplement in HTML, CSS & JS.

 • Read on bootstrap classes for quick prototyping, add responsive layout and spacing classes.
+Utilize in product build.

 • Implement tracking cookies with Geoplugin API, capture scrolling site behavior and create timer function.